B2B Budget Allocation: Benchmarks to CAC

 - Investment threshold triggers (channels below 2:1 LTV:CAC get budget review).

 When to use and common failure mode: Use when CAC inflation threatens profitability or when finance demands unit economics justification for marketing investments.
-Don't set universal LTV:CAC targets without calibrating to your sales cycle, ACV, and conversion rates.
+Don't set universal LTV:CAC targets without first calibrating them to your sales cycle length, your ACV, and your actual conversion rates, those three variables change the math completely.

 The Channel Mix Prioritization Framework